North America

 North America has 4.73% of the world’s population, ranking 6th out of all 7 regions.
 It contributes 29.15% to the world’s GDP.
 It comprises of 2 countries, Canada and United States of America.

-Across the seven geographical regions, North America ranks 7th in Doctors (Per 10,000) .
+North America ranks 7th in Doctors (Per 10,000) , compared to the other six regions.
 This reflects lower investment in healthcare infrastructure and a less developed clinical workforce compared to other regions.

 North America ranks 7th in Pharmacists (Per 10,000) , compared to the other six regions.
 This implies worse investment in healthcare infrastructure and less well-regulated pharmaceutical services in this region.

-North America ranks at highest in Enrolment in tertiary edu.(all programmes) out of all the 7 regions.
+In terms of Enrolment in tertiary edu.(all programmes) , North America ranks highest out of the 7 regions.
 This takes into account the population of the region and implies that more people in this region pursue tertiary education compared to other regions.

-Among the seven world regions, North America stands at rank 7th in Density ( Pop/Land Area Ratio) .
+North America ranks 7th in Density ( Pop/Land Area Ratio) , compared to the other six regions.
 This implies that the region is experiencing overcrowding and has an increased need for housing, water supply, and improved living facilities.